[Translate to English:] PSIsmartcharging

 Smooth electric bus operation in our cities

-In public transport, PSIsmartcharging works directly with depot management systems to ensure that electric buses are charged on time and to the optimum extent for their planned routes, taking safety aspects into account.
-The power grid is constantly monitored and, in the event of imminent overload or restrictions in energy supply, the power is redistributed so that the grid status is stabilized again.
+In public transport, PSIsmartcharging works directly with depot management systems to ensure that electric buses are charged in good time and to the optimum extent for their planned routes, taking into account safety aspects and operational priorities.
+The power grid is permanently monitored and, in the event of imminent overload or restrictions in energy supply, the power is redistributed in such a way that the grid status is stabilized.

-In the future, electricity price changes can be flexibly taken into account in charging planning.
-Long-term additional income can also be generated by offering balancing power.
-The integration of additional battery storage at the depot to increase flexibility is also conceivable.
+Electricity price changes can also be flexibly taken into account in charging planning.
+In addition, long-term additional income can be generated by providing balancing power.
+It is also possible to integrate additional battery storage at the depot to increase flexibility.

 Advantages